 3. Fruit Jams

-If you are tired of drinking fruit drinks all the time, try making the drink a little concentrated and less wet so you can spread it on bread or pastries.
+If you are tired of fruit drinks all the time, try making the formula a little more concentrated and less wet so you can spread it on bread or pastries.
 Don’t understand?
 One word, three letters; jam.
 Making jam is a tedious process and nobody has time for that.
 Therefore, make jam when you feel like eating jam.
 Choose a fruit, add some sugar and water and stir it in a pot until you get a concentrated filling.
 Simple, delicious and cheap!

 4. Ice Pops